angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 * (Default) query param handling, which behavior fits your use case?
 * Route definitions nesting and various UIs (replace in view, nest in view, ...)
-* Why and how order of route definitions matters (catch all route, product routes)?
+* Why and how the order of route definitions matters (catch all route, product routes)?
 * Angular template variables and `exportAs` directive interaction
 * Signal `input` / route path params / route data / resolver precedence
 * Signal `input` vs constructor time